sairarizvi6/hackathon2-phase-II/README.md

 npm run lint — Run linter

-Contributing
+### Contributing

 This project follows a spec-first development approach.
 All features are fully specified before implementation.
 Contributions are welcome as long as they follow the project’s architecture and coding standards.

-Enjoy building and using this premium Todo app!
+Enjoy building and using this premium Todo app🚀⚡😊!

+`